A hybrid variational quantum circuit approach for stabilizer states classifiers: Learning orbits

-Learning these non-linear orbits is especially difficult for simple VQCs since all the quantum gates applied within the quantum circuit are linear unitary transformations.
+Since such separations between equivalence classes or orbits are defined by the vanishing of non-linear polynomials, the boundaries of classification that the VQC needs to recognize are correspondingly non-linear.
+This is especially difficult for simple VQCs since all the quantum gates applied within the quantum circuit are linear unitary transformations and non-linearity is only provided towards the end by measuring qubits.
+A simple VQC thus struggles to approximate the highly non-linear decision boundaries that are required by our classification task.

 This difficulty is demonstrated in FIG. \ref{fig:synthetic_dataset} with the use of a simple synthetic linearly non-separable two-dimensional dataset.
+The dataset was created by randomly generating two-dimensional data points $(x,y)$ with $x,y \in [-1,1]$.
+The data points were then labeled to be a blue cross or a red point such that the boundaries of classification were non-linear, as shown in in FIG. \ref{fig:synthetic_dataset} (a).
+The classification performance of a simple one-qubit VQC, with the data samples amplitude-encoded into it, is shown in FIG. \ref{fig:synthetic_dataset} (b).
+It can be observed that this VQC only manages to draw linear classification boundaries, misclassifying many red points as blue crosses.